IAD-ZHDK/puno/README.md

 - `setupPUNO(PApplet sketch)` - Initialises the PUNO driver.
 This method has to be called in `setup()`, before any other method.
 - `connectArduino(String address)` - Connects to a network Arduino device.
 The address is the [IP address](#find-the-address) of the device.
-- `connectWekinator()` - Connects PUNO to directly to a local instance of Wekinator.
-This instance should use the default ports.

 ### Digital & Analog Pins